tarohs/hakoiri/README.md

 we we .  .  .  .
 ```

 On this puzzle, the goal is when either of "ea" (east) or "we" (west) reaches to the south-west corner of the board.
-On the figure above, "we" represent for the komaclass "big" (2x2), but also "ea" belongs to the "big" class, then reaching "ea" at the south-west corner also achieves goal.
+On the figure above, "we" represent for the Komaclass "big" (2x2), but also "ea" belongs to the "big" class, then reaching "ea" at the south-west corner also achieves goal.

 The most useful case of defining Komaclass goal is the famous [Conway's "Century and a half" puzzle](https://www.cs.brandeis.edu/~storer/JimPuzzles/ZPAGES/zzzCenturyPuzzles.html) (puzzles/century+.xml).